ISA Senior Schedule 2024 & Rules/Information

 Effect: If the pitcher touches a ball, it will be declared a dead ball and Batter awarded 1st base and all runners will advance only if forced.
 Exception to this rule is if an infield fly is called the pitcher can make a play on the ball.

-Pitch Count: 1 & 1 no extra foul
+Pitch Count: 1 & 1 with extra foul

 Pitching: A pitched ball must go a minimum of 6 feet and not exceed a maximum of 12 feet from the ground.
 An illegal pitch should be called while the ball is in the air.